 In a survey of Worldpackers community members in 2017, these were the skills people felt they'd most developed and improved by doing work exchanges:

 - Gain fluency in English or other languages

 There's no better way to improve your English than spending a lot of time talking with people!

 And the best thing is that you don't even need to leave your country to improve your language skills.
 For people who aren't confident about their English, our advice is to do work exchanges in hostels in your country's most popular tourist destinations.
 You'll meet people from around the world, so you'll have to use English to have conversations with them.

 It's the same for people who want to learn or improve a different language.
 If you're not yet fluent in the language you're working on, it also helps to have a good level of English so you're able to communicate when you need to.

-In 3 simple steps, you can understand if this type of trip is for you.
-Check it out :-)
+In 3 simple steps, you can evaluate if traveling with a work exchange is right for you.
+Check it out:

 Defining your goals and the purpose of the trip is the key to planning it.